 As the plant can double its biomass within 16 hours, it is one of the fastest growing higher plants.

-The rapid growth, along with the plant’s high protein content, is of particularly interest to genetic engineering and the pharmaceutical industry.
+The rapid growth, along with the plant’s high protein content, is of particular interest to genetic engineering and the pharmaceutical industry.

-Duckweed is also effective as an water purifier when it is grown in polluted water.
+Duckweed is also effective as a water purifier when it is grown in polluted water.